When are the 2019 camps?

 What are the week's features?

 The daily program begins when the computer lab opens at 8:30 a.m.
 Monday through Friday.
 Each Monday features a pizza party and bowling.
 Campers get picked up from bowling around 7:45 p.m.
 Tuesday through Thursday the formal program ends at 5:00 p.m.
 Most campers choose to participate in the optional evening activities held from 5:00 p.m. through to 8:45 p.m.
 The optional activities include opportunities for project work, multi-player computer games, and special interest topics.
-On Fridays campers spend the morning hours finishing their projects.
-After lunch, mentors review the week’s goals and accomplishments with each camper, praising areas of excellence and noting skills that need improvement.
-At 3:00 p.m. each Friday, we close the session and have a special Awards Ceremony where each camper’s achievements are highlighted for families, teachers, and other invited guests.
+On Fridays campers spend the morning hours finishing their projects and at 3:00 p.m. the camp closes with campers presentations and awards, where each camper’s achievements are highlighted for families, teachers, and other invited guests.